cutthroat78/Leaving-Cert-Notes/subjects/english/poetry/w-b-yeats/the-lake-isle-of-innisfree.md

-# The Lake Isle of Innisfree by W. B. Yeats
+# The Lake Isle of Innisfree by W.B.
+Yeats

 > I will arise and go now, and go to Innisfree,
 > And a small cabin build there, of clay and wattles made;